xu-shitong/TSE-through-Positive-Negative-Enroll/README.md

 In this work, we explore a novel enrollment strategy that encodes target speaker information from the noisy enrollment by comparing segments where the target speaker is talking (Positive Enrollments) with segments where the target speaker is silent (Negative Enrollments).

-Thanks for the suggestions given by the reviewers, we trained a model variant using the fusion method proposed in USEF-TFGridnet.
+Thanks for the suggestions given by the reviewers, in addition to the model described in the paper, we trained a model variant using the fusion method proposed in USEF-TFGridnet.
 Please see the details in section [Improve Model Performance with Early Fusion](#improve-model-performance-with-early-fusion).

 <p align="center">
   <img align="middle" height="600" src="assets/task-formulation.png"/>